Game Brush Number: Random Graphs

 \section{Random Graphs}

 We next seek to establish a connection between the brushing game on the complete graph and the game on the random graph.
 As an intermediate step, we introduce a fractional variant of the brushing game.

-Given $p \in (0,1)$, the {\em fractional brushing game} on a graph $G$ is played similarly to the ordinary brushing game, but with different vertex cleaning rules.
-In the fractional game, a vertex $v$ fires when the number of brushes on $v$ is at least $p$ times the number of dirty neighbors; when $v$ fires, it sends $p$ brushes to each dirty neighbor.
-Since $p$ may be any real number, vertices need not contain whole numbers of brushes (although each player still places exactly one brush on a single vertex on each turn).
-When Min plays first and both players play optimally, we denote the length of the game by $\bg_p(G)$.
+The fractional brushing game behaves very similarly to the ordinary brushing game, but with two important changes.
+First, vertices can contain non-integral numbers of brushes.
+Second, a vertex $v$ fires when the number of brushes on $v$ is at least $p$ times the number of dirty neighbors, at which time it sends $p$ brushes to each dirty neighbor (where $p$ is a fixed constant between 0 and 1).

-We aim to show that the ordinary and fractional brushing games are closely related.
-Before making this claim precise, we must introduce one more game.
-Given positive integers $k$ and $n$, the {\em $k$-chip-stacking game} is a game played by two players, with the following rules.
-There are $n$ piles of chips, each initially empty.
-The players alternate turns.
-On each of his turns, player 1 adds $k$ chips to some piles; he may divide his chips among the piles however he wants.
-On each of her turns, player 2 selects one pile and removes at most $k$ chips from that pile.
-Player 1's goal is to maximize the number of chips in any single pile, while player 2 aims to minimize the size of the largest pile.
-One natural strategy for player 2 is the {\em greedy strategy}: on each turn, remove as many chips as possible from the largest pile.

-\begin{lemma} In the $k$-chip-stacking game with $n$ piles, player 2 can prevent any single pile from exceeding $2k \ceil{\log_{\frac{4}{3}} n + 1}$ chips by using the greedy strategy. \end{lemma} \begin{proof} To aid in the analysis, at each point in the game, we imagine infinitely many smaller games.
-Index the piles $1, 2, \ldots, n$, and let $f(i)$ denote the number of chips in pile $i$.
-We define the ``level zero'' game to be the original (or ``full'') game.
-For every positive integer $\ell$, we define the ``level $\ell$'' game to be the game in which pile $i$ has $\max\{0, f(i)-2k\ell\}$ chips; see Figure~\ref{fig:chip_stacking}.
-Note that when player 2 plays according to the greedy strategy in the full game, it is as if she applies the greedy strategy to {\em all} games simultaneously.

-If $n=1$, then the game is trivial, and it is clear that the pile never contains more than $k$ chips.
-Suppose instead that $n\ge 2$, and suppose that $(n-1)k$ or more chips are present before one of player 1's turns.
-On player 1's turn, the total number of chips increases by $k$ (to at least $nk$); the largest pile must now have at least $k$ chips, so on player 2's ensuing turn, the total number of chips decreases by $k$.
-Consequently, at no time can there be more than $(n+1)k$ chips in play; thus, at no time are there more than $(n+1)k/(2k+1)$ piles with $2k+1$ or more chips.
-Hence the number of nonempty piles in the level 1 game never exceeds $(n+1)\frac{k}{2k+1}$.
-Since $n\ge 2$, we have

-Consequently, the level 1 game behaves as the full game, except that there are at most $3n/4$ nonempty piles, and player 1 has less freedom in choosing his moves, since he may not be able to add chips directly to an empty pile.
-Thus, the same reasoning shows that there are never more than $n (\frac{3}{4})^2$ nonempty piles in the level 2 game and, in general, no more than $n(\frac{3}{4})^\ell$ nonempty piles in the level $\ell$ game.
-In particular, taking $\ell^* = \ceil{\log_{\frac{4}{3}} n} + 1$, it follows that there are never any nonempty piles in the level $\ell^*$ game, from which the desired conclusion follows. \end{proof}

-We now make precise the connection between the ordinary and fractional games, using the chip-stacking game to model the ``discrepancy'' between the two.